Written by: Makis Gravanis, Ryan Webster

 All things considered, the announced one button checkout fits nicely into the SRC framework provided by EMVCo, and can easily be accompanied by complementary technologies that are already in use such as 3D-Secure and Tokenization.
 When implemented, the one-button checkout solution should go a long way towards not only improving the experience of making a purchase online but helping to ensure the security of information for all parties involved.

-For more information on some of the topics touched above, please get in touch for an in-depth discussion with a UL expert.
+For more information on some of the topics touched above, please get in touch for an in-depth discussion with a UL Solutions expert.